This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Anita reminded me of this recipe the other day.
+My wife reminded me of this recipe the other day.
 It was a favorite of ours years ago, when we started our first blog, Crossroads Of America.
 I was just starting to learn how to cook.
 This recipe for slow cooker creamy Italian chicken was simple enough for me to not mess up, but still great tasting and looking.
 Over the years I’ve changed it up a bit, but that same great creamy texture and Italian flavor is still there.
 As simple as it is, it’s a great recipe.
 I still make it now even though I sure have cooked a lot since starting our first blog so many years ago.

 Also try my slow cooker Buffalo chicken sliders.